Facebook Ads Insights Tool

 Introduction

+The main story: cost-per-click for Hardware and Networking ran well below the global benchmark across the 13-month window, with a pronounced November spike and a deep trough in spring 2026.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Hardware and Networking in South Africa compared to the global benchmark.
+This analysis explores ad performance trends for Hardware and Networking in All countries available compared to the global benchmark.

 The story in the data